 Maks-Solomon, Cory.
 2018. “

-Direct Election and Economic Policy Voting in the U.S. Senate.”
-In Midwest Political Science Association Annual Meeting.
-Chicago, IL.
+Direct Election and Economic Policy Voting in the U.S. Senate: Responsiveness to States, Voters, and Special Internets.”
+Paper presented at the Annual Meeting of the Midwest Political Science Association, Chicago, IL.

 Roll call votes codebook available here.
 Replication data and Stata do-file available here.
 The featured image shows all Oregon Plan states that adopted a form of de facto direct election before the implementation of the 17th Amendment.
 (Source: Kenny and Rush 1990)